dwrobel/flatcam/README.md

 - fixed issue with the old SysTray icon not hidden when the application is restarted programmatically
 - if an object is edited but the result is not saved, the app will reload the edited object UI and set the Selected tab as active
 - made the mouse cursor (big, small) change in real time for both graphic engines
+- started to work on a new FlatCAM tool: Rules Check

 27.09.2019